 Singapore's YMCA-IH attracts a mixed bag — business travellers, holidaying families, new arrivals looking for an apartment, and the rare backpacker.
 Private rooms have been recently renovated and ...
 Read the full review of YMCA International House.

 T: 6737 8333; F: 6733 7404

-Tucked away behind some older shopping centres, Supreme is an ageing hotel and what qualifies as budget digs on Orchard Road.
-The decor hasn't changed since the '70s and the beds are saggy, but if ...
+Tucked away behind some older shopping centres, Supreme is an ageing hotel and what qualifies as budget digs close to Orchard Road.
+The decor hasn't changed since the '70s and the beds are saggy, but ...
 Read the full review of Hotel Supreme .

 Good value accommodation for all budgets are found in Little India, with the bonus of being situated in a rich heritage area well connected by public transportation, and the proximity to downtown Singapore.

 A favourite127 Tyrwhitt Road

 T: 6297 8258;